 Hide Your Dark Circles After Night Spent Crying

-Edited by Maria Sharon Ubando, Jmgf, Anonymous, Lynn and 8 others
+Edited by Maria Sharon Ubando, Jmgf, Lynn, Eng and 7 others

 Crying might help you release your emotions, but it wreaks havoc on your eye area with puffiness, redness and irritation that doesn't quickly go away on it's own.
 You don't have to look like you've been up all night crying if you take a some extra time out of your morning to devote to caring for your puffy eyes and dark circles.
 There are tons of eye creams, serums, concealers and home remedies that can bring down the puffiness and nix the redness in 10 minutes or less.
 Find out how to banish the telltale signs of crying so you look bright, fresh and wide awake with the article below.

 Quick Remedies that Work in 10 Minutes or Less